storswiftlabs/devgrants/rfp-proposals/rfp-proposal-fvm-ethereum-test-vectors.md

 * Guides on how to use it
 * Fetched smart contracts and transactions

 ## Development Roadmap

+## Development Status
+* Retrieved all blocks, transactions and events from Ethereum
+* Design and development of the CLI used to filter the ordered contract and transactions is in progress

 ## Milestones & Funding